-- Intermountain West EV Corridor, a 2017 collaboration between Nevada, Colorado, Idaho, Montana, New Mexico, Utah, and Wyoming to develop best practices and procedures to promote EV adoption, reduce range anxiety, coordinate EV charging station locations to avoid redundancy, create minimum standards for charging stations, and coordinate funding for implementation.138 - West Coast Electric Highway, a "network of . . .
-DC fast charging stations located every 25 to 50 miles along Interstate 5, Hwy 99, and other major roadways in British Columbia, Washington, Oregon, and California."139
+- Intermountain West EV Corridor, a 2017 collaboration between Nevada, Colorado, Idaho, Montana, New Mexico, Utah, and Wyoming to develop best practices and procedures to promote EV adoption, reduce range anxiety, coordinate EV charging station locations to avoid redundancy, create minimum standards for charging stations, and coordinate funding for implementation.138 - West Coast Electric Highway, a "network of...DC fast charging stations located every 25 to 50 miles along Interstate 5, Hwy 99, and other major roadways in British Columbia, Washington, Oregon, and California."
+139

 Notably, electric utilities often partner with cities, states, the automobile industry, and other stakeholders to provide incentives for EVs or EV charging.
-For example, Utah electric utility Rocky Mountain Power announced in 2018 that it had joined with Summit County, Salt Lake City, Park City, Uber, Lyft, and Utah's Live Electric campaign to begin installing over 700 Level 3 DC fast charging stations in the region to address localized air pollution as well as carbon emissions.140 Rocky Mountain Power's CEO stated that "[t]he group[] [is] working on infrastructure and policies necessary to 'support 50,000 more electric cars on Utah's roads over the next 10 years.'"141 The idea is to "create a 'clean-air corridor' from the Salt Lake City International Airport to downtown Salt Lake City [and] Summit County . . . to encourage ride-sharers like Uber and Lyft to adopt [EVs]."142 Utah's Lieutenant Governor wants the project to be "a showcase to the world" and to encourage drivers to purchase EVs and then "become 'missionaries' in promoting [EVs]."143 cooperatives, and local businesses to electrify the entire state highway system.
+For example, Utah electric utility Rocky Mountain Power announced in 2018 that it had joined with Summit County, Salt Lake City, Park City, Uber, Lyft, and Utah's Live Electric campaign to begin installing over 700 Level 3 DC fast charging stations in the region to address localized air pollution as well as carbon emissions.
+Acky Mountain Power's CEO stated that "[t]he group[] [is] working on infrastructure and policies necessary to 'support 50,000 more electric cars on Utah's roads over the next 10 years.
+It he idea is to "create a 'clean-air corridor' from the Salt Lake City International Airport to downtown Salt Lake City [and] Summit County . . . to encourage ride-sharers like Uber and Lyft to adopt [EVs].
+Itah's Lieutenant Governor wants the project to be "a showcase to the world" and to encourage drivers to purchase EVs and then "become 'missionaries' in promoting [EVs]."
+Italian in the automobile incentives for EVs and then "become 'missionaries' in promoting [EVs]."
+Italian in the automobile incentives for EVs and then "become 'missionaries' in promoting [EVs]."
+Italian in the automobile incentives for EVs and then "become 'missionaries' in promoting [EVs]."
+Italian in the automobile incentives for EVs and the state of EVs and the cooperatives, and local businesses to electrify the entire state highway system.
 See Press Release, Nev.
 Governor's Office of Energy, Phase II of Nevada Electric Highway Kicked-Off (May 30, 2017), available at http://energy.nv.gov/Media/Press_Releases/2017/Phase_II_of_Nevada_Electric_Highway_Kicked-off.